aram-iry/infovis/_build/html/_sources/docs/introduction.md

 # Introduction

-The world's oceans are home to some of the most majestic creatures on Earth - whales.
-These animals play a crucial role in maintaining the health of marine ecosystems, from regulating food chains to supporting the carbon cycle.
-However, human activities, including industrial fishing, overseas shipping, resource extraction, and pollution, are placing growing pressure on whale populations across the globe.

-Modern fishing industries and overseas transport practices are essential for food security and coastal economies around the world.
-Yet, they can also lead to unintended consequences, such as the entanglement of whales in fishing gear, habitat disruption, and ship strikes.
-These impacts, while often underreported, raise important questions about how to balance marine resource use with species conservation.

-This data story explores the relationship between marine human activity and whales from two perspectives: the ecological urgency to protect vulnerable species, and the practical realities of sustaining ocean-based industries.

-On one hand, the high number of endangered whale species could demonstrate that current protection efforts are insufficient.
-Industrial fishing and shipping may continue to threaten vulnerable populations, particularly those with limited habitats or migration routes.
-Stronger regulations, such as stricter bycatch mitigation, seasonal fishing bans in whale migration corridors, and speed limits for ships, could be essential to prevent further declines.

-On the other hand, balancing economic needs with whale protection could be important too.
-While whale conservation is important, the fishing and shipping industries support millions of jobs and global food security.
-Instead of heavy-handed restrictions, policies could focus on sustainable coexistence, such as incentivizing whale-safe fishing gear, real-time whale tracking to avoid collisions, and compensating fishermen for lost catches due to conservation efforts.
+Whales play a crucial role in marine ecosystems, but face increasing threats from industrial fishing and shipping activities.
+While industrial fishing and shipping support global food supplies and economies, these same industries drive whale population declines through ship collisions, gear entanglement, and habitat destruction.

+This story examines two perspectives.
+On one hand, many whale species are now endangered due to human activities.
+On the other hand, the fishing industry remains vital for global food security.

 [Click here to read the data story](../notebooks/story.ipynb)